Brolock/mnist_data_augmentaion/README.md

 ##Instructions

 sudo pip3 install pew
-pew new --python=pypy -i numpy -i matplotlib -i scikit-image -i termcolor data_augmentation sudo apt install python3-tk
+pew new --python=pypy -i numpy -i matplotlib -i scipy -i scikit-image -i termcolor data_augmentation sudo apt install python3-tk

 #Run
 ./single_image_generator.py --number 31456 --min_max 5 15 --image_width 150

-Should display an image of the number 31456 with the format 28x150 each digit is separated by 2 to 15 pixels.
+Should display an image of the number 31456 with the format 28x150 each digit is separated by 5 to 15 pixels.
+Image will be saved under:
+data/generated_numbers/5_digits_numbers/31456_[1-9][0-9]*.png
 Have fun tweaking the parameters.

 ##Tests